speedata/xts-doc/docs/introduction/index.md

 ## Beautiful and fully automatic

 XTS is a non-interactive publishing software.
 This means there is no graphical user interface (GUI).
 All instructions must be established before the publishing process and determine how the data is arranged in the PDF.
 The unique combination of sophisticated algorithms and programmability allows extremely flexible layouts to be created that were previously reserved for interactive desktop publishing (DTP) programs such as Adobe’s InDesign.

 ## Where can I get the software and how is it run?

-The software can be downloaded for free (see chapter Installation) and is started via the console or shell.
-The command to start XTS is called xts.
+The software can be downloaded for free ([see chapter Installation](../reference/installation.md)) and is started via the console or shell.
+The command to start XTS is called `xts`.
 Therewith, all functionality can be used.
-Parameters can be specified via the command line or a configuration file.
+Parameters can be specified via the [command line](../manual/commandline.md) or a [configuration file](../manual/configuration.md).

 ```
 $ xts
 ```

-See the command line section for explanations on how to start XTS.
+See the [command line section](../manual/commandline.md) for explanations on how to start XTS.

 ## Examples